codxJC/P4.Fotomatic/README.md

 * All this with the help of Chrome Dev Tools.
 * Also, I used temporary borders, it helped a lot with the layered containers.

+The website looks ok for most screens, I think I have to check again the 320-450px screen, but for now I have to move on with my study and come back later to check the Codecademy solution for comparison.

 I am very proud that I came with my own solution and that I did not quit.
 It was SO difficult.

 CodxJC